hanum-lee/hanum-lee.github.io/_posts/2020-04-19-DJLoveLace.md

 ## Challenges
 * Not much experience with developing an augmented reality application.
 * Make the interaction with the object natural
+* Make the visual natural enough for users

 # Conclusion